UoMResearchIT/SpanishPlumeAnalysis/RIP/README.md

 # About the scripts

-The scripts in this folder make use of a RIP singularity container to produce backward trajectories.
+The scripts in this folder make use of a RIP singularity container (apptainer) to produce backward trajectories.
 There are mainly two ways to interact with the container in these scripts.

 The `singularity_rip.sh` script directly invokes the container, and processes a single trajectory, so it is mostly meant for testing.